purplebase/purplestack/README.md

 Originally created to build the new version of [Zapstore](https://zapstore.dev) and to encourage many more freedom oriented tech tools in the store.

-## Change

-To modify the assistant's instructions or add new project-specific guidelines:

-1. Add a Markdown file in the context folder and run `./generate-context.sh`
-2. The changes take effect in the next session

 ## Sample environment setup

 For MacOS (may work with Homebrew on Linux) and just for guidance.
 View the respective projects' documentation for more.